mineTomek/Redstonery/README.md

 The development server will run on port 3000.
 You can then visit `http://localhost:3000` in your web browser to view the web app.

-The app's code is in `/src/app` directory.
+The app's code is in the `/src/app` directory.

 ## License